spectrocloud/librarium/packages/docs/content/09-registries-and-packs.md

 ## Overview

 The pack registry is a server-side application to store and serve packs to its clients.
 Packs from a pack registry are retrieved and presented as options during the creation of a cluster profile.
-Spectro Cloud supports configuration of multiple registries.
+Spectro Cloud supports the configuration of multiple registries.

 ## Default Registry